File Library: Manage images and files

 • Snippet References: Contains references within snippet body.
 Each snippet includes a badge that displays whether it's active or deleted.

-• Other References: Contains references within Homepage custom content editor.
+• Other References: Contains references within Customize > Homepage custom content editor.

 Here's a sample showing references in all areas: